 October 9, 2015

-Your teen years and all the insecurities of being a pubescent young woman are long gone (Amen for that!), but now you face a new problem– BLADDER LEAKAGE.
-For perimenopausal and menopausal women, having stress urinary incontinence can make them feel like an awkward teen saddled with wearing daily bulky pads.
+Your teen years and all the insecurities of being a pubescent woman are long gone (Amen to that!), but now you face a new problem– BLADDER LEAKAGE.
+For postpartum, perimenopausal and menopausal women, having stress urinary incontinence can make them feel like an awkward teen plagued with wearing bulky pads again.

-The medical term for this condition is Stress Urinary Incontinence (SUI) and experienced urogynecologist, Dr. Toni Harris says, “1 in 4 women experience it”.
+The medical term for this condition is Stress Urinary Incontinence (SUI) and urogynecologist, Dr. Toni Harris says, “1 in 4 women experience it”.
 Maybe these ‘oops moments’ started when you were in college, or perhaps after you had your first kid, but the problem is– they never left.
-You thought that it was just one of those things that will go away with time, but those little dribbles of pee continue.
-You avoid seeing funny movies in fear that Tina Fey’s contageous humor will make you laugh too hard before you can cross your legs.
-You’ve stopped going on hikes with your girlfriends and opted to workout at home where you can change your pants after a workout.
-You’ve even made it a point to always get your flu shot, because a cough or emptying of the stomach contents are surely to leave you with wet pants!
+You thought that it was just one of those things that will go away with time, but those little leaks continued.
+You avoid seeing funny movies in fear that certain jokes will make you laugh too hard before you can cross your legs.
+You’ve stopped going on hikes with your girlfriends and opted to exercise at home where you can change your pants after a workout.
+You’ve even made it a point to always get your flu shot, because a cough or sneeze is sure to leave you with wet pants!

 What Causes Bladders Leaks?